Emily N. Garbinsky

 Prior to joining Cornell, she was on the faculty as an assistant professor of marketing at the University of Notre Dame's Mendoza College of Business (July 2015 - June 2021), where she taught Principles of Marketing at the undergraduate level as well as Consumer Behavior at the MBA level.
 While there, she earned the James Dincolo Outstanding Undergraduate Professor Award in 2018, as well as the Prochaska Family Outstanding Teaching Award in 2021.

 Her area of expertise is consumer financial well-being, focusing on three streams of research: 1) understanding how couples make financial decisions, 2) motivating individual consumers to make more fiscally responsible decisions, and 3) illuminating how people can maximize the happiness and enjoyment they derive from various consumption experiences.
-She has published articles in leading journals, such as the Journal of Consumer Research, the Journal of Marketing Research, the Journal of Marketing, the Journal of Consumer Psychology, and Psychological Science.
+She has published articles in leading journals, such as the Journal of Consumer Research (JCR), the Journal of Marketing Research (JMR), the Journal of Marketing (JM), and the Journal of Consumer Psychology (JCP).

-Her research has been featured in popular press including The Atlantic, The New York Times, The Washington Post, and The Boston Globe.
-She has also won several prestigious research awards, including the 2017 BMO Wealth Management Best Paper Award, and the 2019 Journal of Consumer Psychology's Best Paper Award by an Early Career Contributor.
-Most recently, she was chosen as a Marketing Science Institute Young Scholar, a select honor intended to identify likely leaders of the next generation of marketing academics.
+She has won several prestigious research awards, including the 2017 BMO Wealth Management Best Paper Award, the 2019 JCP Best Paper Award by an Early Career Contributor, and the 2022 JCP Best Paper Award.
+In addition, she was selected as a 2021 Marketing Science Institute Young Scholar, an honor intended to identify likely leaders of the next generation of marketing academics, and she received the 2023 Society for Consumer Psychology Early Career Award, given to emerging scholars whose research shows promise in shaping the field of consumer psychology.

 - Gladstone, Joe; Garbinsky, Emily; Matz, Sandra.
 "When Does Psychological Fit Matter?
-The Moderating Role of Price on Self-Brand Congruity"Social Psychological and Personality Science. (forthcoming).
+The Moderating Role of Price on Self-Brand Congruity"Social Psychological and Personality Science.
+13.2 (2022): 595-607

 - Garbinsky, Emily; Klesse, Anne-Kathrin.
 "How (and When) the Presence of Food Decreases Enjoyment of Customer Experiences"Journal of Marketing Research.
 58.4 (2021): 705-720